ch7rms/ow2autokey/README.md

 # ow2autokey
-automatically opens twitch to watch karq stream for overwatch2 key (if he stops streaming will change to other big streamers)
+automatically opens twitch to watch karq stream for overwatch2 key (if he stops streaming will change to other big streamers) will only open the stream when:
+- it is past 3am aest on the 28th
+- karq is currently streaming

 ## **note**